STUDENT HANDBOOK TABLE OF CONTENTS

 Clinic Hour Limitation

-No student may apply more than 16 hours of credit toward the J.D. degree in any combination of clinic courses.
-Clinical courses include: Prosecutorial Clinic II, Criminal Defense Clinic I, Criminal Defense Clinic II, Civil Clinic I, Civil Clinic II, Community Economic Developement Clinic, Summer Externships, Mediation Practicum II, Corporate Counsel Externship, Family Violence Clinic, Appellate Litigation Clinic, Business Law Practicum, and the Washington DC Externship.
+No student may apply more than 16 hours of credit toward the J.D. degree in any combination of clinical courses.
+Clinical courses include: Prosecutorial Clinic II, Criminal Defense Clinic I, Criminal Defense Clinic II, Civil Clinic I, Civil Clinic II, Community Economic Development Clinic, Summer Externships, Mediation Practicum II, Corporate Counsel Externship, Family Violence Clinic, Appellate Litigation Clinic, Business Law Clinic, Medical-Legal Partnership Clinic (beginning Fall 2014), and the Washington D.C.
+Externship.
 The School of Law may offer additional clinic courses from time to time.
 Any question about whether a course counts against the clinic hour limitation should be addressed to the Law School Registrar.
 Having earned credit in the basic course in one clinic, the student generally can take advanced clinic work only in that clinic.
 Exceptions can be granted by the clinic directors in consultation with the Associate Dean for Academic Affairs.

 Academic Performance Standards